-3These internal causes of choice, such as type or preference differences, can often be attributed to differential external circumstances as well - be it nature or nurture (Cesarini et al., 2009; Dohmen et al., 2012; Heckman, 2006; Kosse et al., 2019).
-Ultimately, one could hence even ask whether these differences can justify merit differences.
-However, this question is outside the scope of this paper.
+&lt;sup>2These internal causes of choice, such as type or preference differences, can often be attributed to differential external circumstances as well - be it nature or nurture (Cesarini et al., 2009; Dohmen et al., 2012; Harden, 2021; Heckman, 2006; Kosse et al., 2019).
+While outside the scope of this paper, one could hence even ask whether these differences can justify merit differences.

-4In principle, comparable choice meritocrats could also base their merit judgments on counterfactual effort choices in another environment, for example, the low piece-rate situation.
-Relatedly, Roemer (1993) takes an individual's relative ranking in the effort distribution conditional on circumstances, $f(E_k^|\pi_k)$ as a comparable measure of merit.
-These details affect neither the qualitative argument here nor the qualitative interpretation of later treatment effects.
+&lt;sup>3In principle, comparable choice meritocrats could also base their merit judgments on counterfactual effort choices in another environment, e.g., low returns to effort.
+Relatedly, Roemer (1993) takes an individual's relative ranking in the effort distribution conditional on circumstances as a comparable measure of merit.
+These details affect neither the qualitative argument here nor the interpretation of later treatment effects.